Adamme the Beauty Warrior

 In London from 2013-15 he was a demonstrator for Mouldlife and Neill Gorton Prosthetics Studios at International Make-Up Artist Trade Show (IMATS) and United Makeup Artists Expo (UMA Expo).
 As a theater make-up instructor, Christensen has taught at several colleges and universities, such as California State University Fullerton and Riverside City College.
 Also, for two years he served as the “Backstage” columnist for Make-Up Artist

 .
-He has worked with Ve Neil on Pitch Black: Chronicles of Riddick
+Hetrick worked with Ve Neill on The Chronicles of Riddick

 , Entertainment Tonight